15 Things Your Realtor Can't (or Won't) Tell You

 Deemerwha studio/Adobe Christian group of people holding hands praying

-No matter if you want to center your life around a religious organization or if you’re hoping not to do so, your agent isn’t going to be able to share information with you about the religious makeup of the community.
+Whether you want to center your life around a religious organization or not, your agent can’t share information with you about the religious makeup of the community.

-She can tell you where you can find specific religious organizations, but she cannot tell you that the area is a “heavily Catholic community” or “most people don’t follow a religion here.”
+They can tell you where you can find specific religious organizations, but they cannot tell you that the area is a “heavily Catholic community” or “most people don’t follow a religion here.”

 What is the racial makeup of this community?